code4it-dev/c4it-hugo/content/article/2023/097-dependency-injection-config-logging-in-console-application/index.md

 ---
-title: "How to add Dependency Injection in a .NET7 Console Application"
+title: "How to add Dependency Injection, Configurations, and Logging in a .NET 7 Console Application"
-date: 2023-05-30
+date: 2023-06-06
-url: /blog/how-to-add-dependency-injection-in-dotnet-console-application
+url: /blog/dependency-injection-config-logging-in-console-application
 draft: false
 categories:
 - Blog
 tags:
 - CSharp
-- dotNET
+- dotnet
 toc: true
-summary: "A summary"
+summary: "By default, you cannot use Dependency Injection, custom logging, and configurations from settings in a Console Application.
+Unless you create a custom `Host`!"
 ---

 Sometimes, you just want to create a console application to run a complex script.
 Just because it is a "simple" console application, it doesn't mean that you should not use best practices, such as using Dependency Injection.

-Also, you might want to test the code: Depencency Injection allows you to test the behavior of a class without having a strict dependency to the referenced concrete classes: you can use stubs and mocks, instead.
+Also, you might want to test the code: Dependency Injection allows you to test the behavior of a class without having a strict dependency on the referenced concrete classes: you can use stubs and mocks, instead.

 In this article, we're going to learn how to add Dependency Injection in a .NET 7 console application.
 The same approach can be used for other versions of .NET.
+We will also add logging, using Serilog, and configurations coming from an *appsettings.json* file.

-We're going to start small, with the basic parts, and gradually move on to more complex scenarios: configurations and logging.

-We will use a simple, silly console application: we will inject a bunch of services, and print a message on console.
+We're going to start small, with the basic parts, and gradually move on to more complex scenarios.
+We're gonna create a simple, silly console application: we will inject a bunch of services, and print a message on the console.

 We have a root class: